 It's okay for an employee to request time off.
 Conflicts arise, and it's okay if an individual needs time away, as long as they request it in advance.
 However, if the same employee seems to be requesting off time more frequently than others, this might raise some red flags.

 If an employee is asking off more time than they're actually working, perhaps this job isn't for them.
 You need employees who can be trusted to show up for shifts, be on time, and do a good job.

-Now that you know the tips and tricks of handling time off requests, you can use the following template to create the perfect time off request form for your employees.
+Now that you know the tips and tricks of handling time-off requests, you can use the following template to create the perfect time-off request form for your employees.

-Time Off Request Form
+Time-Off Request Form

-Team (if applicable):
+Employee team (if applicable):

 Has employee found a replacement and/ or made plans for their workload while they're gone?
 Yes__ No__